-3.3 Period of Performance
+Period of Performance

-All CDBG-MIT and CDBG-DR recipients are required to expend one hundred percent (100%) of all funds within thirty-six (36) months from the date of the grant award unless the project is extended by DCA.
+All CDBG-MIT recipients are required to expend one hundred percent (100%) of all funds within thirty-six (36) months from the date of the grant award, unless the project is extended by DCA.
 The Department of Community Affairs reserves the right to recapture all non-obligated funds after the thirty-six-month period.
 The applicant is advised to consult with DCA prior to application submission if difficulties meeting this requirement are anticipated.

-3.4 Activity Delivery Costs
+Activity Delivery Costs

-Activity Delivery Costs ("ADC") are the allowable costs incurred for implementing and carrying out eligible CDBG-DR and CDBG-MIT activities.
-All ADCs are allocable to the funded activity, including direct and indirect costs integral to the delivery of the final DR or MIT-assisted activity.
+Activity Delivery Costs (ADC) are those allowable costs incurred for implementing and carrying out eligible CDBG-MIT activities.
+All ADCs are allocable to a CDBG-MIT activity, including direct and indirect costs integral to the delivery of the final MIT-assisted activity.